-Bold statement, we know, but we’re not apologetic.
-Yes, as residents of the state, we are partial, but we’re clearly not alone.
+Bold statement, but we’re not apologetic.
+Yes, as residents of the state, we are 100% partial, but we’re clearly not alone.
 In fact, Visit California has a whole section of its site dedicated to the topic called the Road Trip Republic.

 We get why: this is a stretch of coast with views so beautiful it tops most bucket lists.
-On par with Italy’s Amalfi Coast or Hawaii’s Road to Hana, this is a trip everyone should do at least once.
+On par with Italy’s Amalfi Coast or Hawaii’s Road to Hana, this is a trip everyone should do at least once in their life.

 Tips For A Perfect California Coast Drive

 Make your vacation a success by first reading our California road trip tips.
-And, second, make sure to give yourself plenty of time, because, let’s be honest: feeling rushed does not a good vacation make.
+Then give yourself plenty of time, because, let’s be honest: feeling rushed does not a good vacation make.

 Plan your travel around traffic (especially when leaving Los Angeles or arriving in the Bay Area) as the last thing you need is to stress out while on vacation.

 Download your directions as an offline map at the start of the day because you may lose your cell signal at various points.

 And, finally, always start the day with a full tank of gas so that you don't end up as I did once with barely enough gas to make it from San Simeon to Ragged Point.

 Where Does California Highway 1 Start and End?